jrobind/dev-jot/README.md

 * ready to work on
 * discussion

-To claim an issue to work on please write a comment on the issue let me know you'd like to take it on.
+To claim an issue to work on please write a comment on the issue letting me know you'd like to take it on.
 Once the issue has been claimed the 'in progress' label will be added.

 ## Project Set-Up